 Registration ($50 per day) includes materials, lunch, and a certificate of participation for 6 SBEC hours/day.
 Educators may register for one or both days.
 For more information, contact firstname.lastname@example.org or 713.639.7590.Top

-The “Learning Through Art” program at the Museum of Fine Arts, Houston, receives generous funding from Cameron International Corporation.
+The “Learning Through Art” program at the Museum of Fine Arts, Houston, receives generous funding from Cameron International Corporation and the JPMorgan Chase Foundation.

 The Middle School Summer Institute is made possible by a grant from the U.S. Institute of Museum and Library Services.